Skip to main content

 Melanoma Treatment

-Both of these approaches—targeted therapies and immunotherapies—have led to dramatic improvements in survival for patients with advanced melanoma over the last decade.
+Both of these approaches—targeted therapies and immunotherapies—have led to dramatic improvements in survival for patients with melanoma over the last decade.
 Researchers are continuing to explore ways to make these treatments more effective for more patients.

 Targeted therapies